mostafabarmshory/am-wb-core/document/events.md

 The following events are supported and available to the user.

 - click : The event occurs when the user clicks on an element.
-- mousemove: The event occurs when the pointer is moving while it is over an element.
 - mouseout : The event occurs when a user moves the mouse pointer out of an element, or out of one of its children.
 - mouseover: The event occurs when the pointer is moved onto an element, or onto one of its children.